Argent77/Kate-WeiDU/README.md

 #### For local users

 Navigate to `$HOME/.local/share/org.kde.syntax-highlighting/syntax/`.
 Create the directory if it doesn't exist yet.
-Place the files `weidu-tp2.xml`, `weidu-baf.xml`, `weidu-d.xml`, and `weidu-tra.xml` from this package into the folder and restart Kate or KWrite.
+Place the files `weidu-tp2.xml`, `weidu-baf.xml`, `weidu-d.xml`, and `weidu-tra.xml` from the "syntax" folder of this package into the folder and restart Kate or KWrite.

 #### For Flatpak packages

 Navigate to `$HOME/.var/app/<package-name>/data/org.kde.syntax-highlighting/syntax/` where `<package-name>` specifies the fully qualified package name of Kate or KWrite (e.g. *org.kde.kate*).
 Create the directory if it doesn't exist yet.
-Place the files `weidu-tp2.xml`, `weidu-baf.xml`, `weidu-d.xml`, and `weidu-tra.xml` from this package into the folder and restart Kate or KWrite.
+Place the files `weidu-tp2.xml`, `weidu-baf.xml`, `weidu-d.xml`, and `weidu-tra.xml` from the "syntax" folder of this package into the folder and restart Kate or KWrite.

 #### For Snap packages

 Navigate to `$HOME/snap/package-name/current/.local/share/org.kde.syntax-highlighting/syntax/` where `<package-name>` specifies the package name of Kate or KWrite.
 Create the directory if it doesn't exist yet.
-Place the files `weidu-tp2.xml`, `weidu-baf.xml`, `weidu-d.xml`, and `weidu-tra.xml` from this package into the folder and restart Kate or KWrite.
+Place the files `weidu-tp2.xml`, `weidu-baf.xml`, `weidu-d.xml`, and `weidu-tra.xml` from the "syntax" folder of this package into the folder and restart Kate or KWrite.

 ### Windows

 Navigate to `%USERPROFILE%\AppData\Local\org.kde.syntax-highlighting\syntax\`.
 Create the directory if it doesn't exist yet. `%USERPROFILE%` usually expands to `C:\Users\<your-user-name>\`.
-Place the files `weidu-tp2.xml`, `weidu-baf.xml`, `weidu-d.xml`, and `weidu-tra.xml` from this package into the folder and restart Kate or KWrite.
+Place the files `weidu-tp2.xml`, `weidu-baf.xml`, `weidu-d.xml`, and `weidu-tra.xml` from the "syntax" folder of this package into the folder and restart Kate or KWrite.

 ### macOS

 Navigate to `$HOME/Library/Application Support/org.kde.syntax-highlighting/syntax/`.
 Create the directory if it doesn't exist yet.
-Place the files `weidu-tp2.xml`, `weidu-baf.xml`, `weidu-d.xml`, and `weidu-tra.xml` from this package into the folder and restart Kate or KWrite.
+Place the files `weidu-tp2.xml`, `weidu-baf.xml`, `weidu-d.xml`, and `weidu-tra.xml` from the "syntax" folder of this package into the folder and restart Kate or KWrite.

 ## Usage